liferay-search/liferay-docs/en/user/articles/120-search/06-search-results/03-custom-filters.markdown

 **Federated Search Key (text)**
 : Enter the key of an alternate Search this widget is participating on.
-If it's set, be aware that the default @product@ index isn't searched at all.
+If it's set, be aware that the default @sharepoint@ index isn't searched at all.
 If not set, this widget participates on the default search.
 Values in this field typically match the name of an application-defined index.